ChunaraLab/ChunaraLab.github.io/DSPH/index.md

 </li>
 <li>Readings: State-of-the-art studies using machine learning in public health will be read and methodological, health contributions and ethical issues will be studied and discussed.
 </li>
-<li>Design: Students will design visualization and communication appropriate for the example
+<li>Design: Students will design visualization and communication appropriate for the example problem(s).
-problem(s)"
 </li>
 </ul>